 As can be seen in the graph above, there were no Queen songs in the UK top 200 on the 18th of October but the days leading up to the film’s release one or two songs began to creep back into the charts.
 The release date of the film is highlighted in red (24th of October) and as can be seen there were still only two Queen songs in the UK top 200, but then on the 26th of October after the film started to gather steam six Queen songs jumped into the chart.

-The most recent available data at the time of this study has shown that there are eight Queen songs in the charts as of the 30th of October in the post release phase of the Bohemian Rhapsody film.
-What is interesting about the effect which films have on music streams as opposed to concerts is that they seem to have a less immediate but more prolonged effect than concerts.
+The most recent data available at the time of this study has shown that there are eight Queen songs in the charts as of the 30th of October in the post release phase of the Bohemian Rhapsody film.
+What is interesting about the effect which films have on music streams as opposed to concerts is that they seem to have a less immediate but more prolonged effect.
 Probably because a concert is a once off event, whereas a film stays in cinema and is viewed by individuals over a longer time.

 By Daragh O’Leary